f5devcentral/f5-agility-labs-sslviz/docs/class1/module3/lab09.rst

 The default **Security Policy** contains 2 rules:

-- **Pinners_Rule**: This rule allows applies if there is a match to one of the sites found within the *Pinners* URL Category database.
+- **Pinners_Rule**: This rule applies if there is a match to one of the sites found within the *Pinners* URL Category database.
 These sites may not support SSL interception due to certificate pinning or mutual TLS enforcement.
-As a result, decryption is *bypassed* so that users do not experience failures when trying to access these sites.
+As a result, decryption is *bypassed* so that users do not experience page load failures when trying to access these sites.
 No **Service Chain** is selected by default.

-- **All Traffic**: This rule processes any traffic that does not match another rule.
+- **All Traffic**: This rule is the default rule that is processed when no other rules match.
 It allows all traffic and *intercepts* (decrypts) by default.
 Like the **Pinners*** rule, no **Service Chain** is selected by default.

 .. image:: ./images/l3outbound-6-policy-1.png